vocabexpresshaxer/testing2/README.md

 Caffiene_Addict_420 (REDDIT)

 Make sure to check spelling of my account before sending a message, as i spell Caffeine like Caffiene, so be warned that you may of spelt it the correct way, but just not the way of my account.
 If i don't reply within a day, please send the email again, checking the name.

-# Guarantee

-In the unlikely event that the bot goes down for any reason, i would be more than happy to reinburse the cost for the duration bot over the time the bot goes down and/or extend the access time for the bot by the duration of the bot downtime.